microsoft/TypeScript/doc/spec.md

 The `string` keyword references the String primitive type and string literals may be used to write values of the String primitive type.

-For purposes of determining type relationships (section [3.8](#3.8)) and accessing properties (section [4.10](#4.10)), the String primitive type behaves as an object type with the same properties as the global interface type ‘String’.
+For purposes of determining type relationships (section [3.8](#3.8)) and accessing properties (section [4.10](#4.10)), the String primitive type behaves as an object type with the same properties as the global interface type 'String'.

 Some examples: